greenwyrt/plover2CAT/docs/howto/captions.md

 The max length for a caption line.

-### `Time delay between lines`

-The minimum time interval until a new caption is displayed.
-Lower values mean that captions scroll quickly if input is fast.

 ### `Display max lines in window`

 If set to zero, all caption lines are kept in window, and the window will scroll if necessary.